yogeshakn1k95/jenkins/java-sample-21/README.md

 # Navigate to the project directory
 cd jenkins/java-sample-21

-# Clean and build the project
+# Clean and build the project to create a fat JAR
 mvn clean package

 # The JAR file will be created in the target directory